j0sh21/DoxBox/docs/en/print.md

 ## How It Works

-1. **Image Capture**: Once an image is captured by the Photobox, it is stored in a predetermined directory.
+1. **Image Capture**: Once an image is captured by the DoxBox, it is stored in a predetermined directory.
 2. **File Preparation**: The `move_image` function scans the directory for new images, preparing them for printing.
 3. **Printing**: Images are sent to the `print_image` function, where they are submitted as print jobs to the configured printer.
 4. **Monitoring**: Each print job's status is monitored in real-time by `check_print_job_status`, providing feedback on the job's progress and handling any issues that arise.